JosephEoff/josepheoff.github.io/_posts/2020-02-01-howtosolder-toc.md

 2. [Work place](howtosolder-2workplace) - A safe and comfortable place for you and your electronics.
 3. [Tools](howtosolder-3tools) - It only takes a few tools to get the job done.
 4. [Materials](howtosolder-4materials) - The things you'll use up.
-5. [First steps](howtosolder-5getstarted) - Before you get started.
+5. [Before you start](howtosolder-5getstarted) - Things you'll always have to do.
+6. [First steps](howtosolder-6firststep) - Things are finally heating up.
 6. Soldering wires
 7. Soldering through hole parts
 8. Removing through hole parts